 Later in 2012, I started university.
 On my last night in my hometown, I sat on the beach with my dog wearing my brand new purple Doc Martens.
 I took a photo, and captioned it with a Kill Hannah song.

 Kill Hannah were played when my new housemates and I made dinner.
-They went on my wall when my friend sent me a signed poster from New Heart.
-When I moved house and was afraid to sleep in a strange, dark room, I put their songs on shuffle beside my bed.
+They went on my wall when my American friend sent me a signed poster from New Heart.
+When I moved house and was afraid to sleep in a strange, dark room, I put their songs on shuffle beside my new bed.

 ‘Be my love, and race the dream together’

 When I saw the announcement for this year’s New Heart, I figured it was no big deal.
 It was just like any other year – again I didn’t have to means to go, but perhaps next year I could when I’d found a job and some stability.
 Then I saw it said ‘final show,’ and the last 7 years of my life crashed in on me.
 All those moments, memories, and lyrics.
 All that time daydreaming and thinking ‘one day.’
 The thought that I wouldn’t ever be at New Heart made me feel ill.
-Even more, that Josh and I would never get to see them together, I’d never get to be with my American KHK friends, and that I wouldn’t get to say goodbye.
+Even more, that my partner and I would never get to see them together, I’d never get to be with my American KHK friends, and that I wouldn’t get to say goodbye.

 I’m not going to get all dramatic and be like ‘this band saved my life.’
-Maybe when I was a teenage emo I would have said that, but now I just want to say thank you.
+Maybe when I was a teenage emo kid I would have said that, but now I just want to say thank you.
 Kill Hannah gave me a purpose, an escape route when I had nothing.
 Without them, life would have been harder, and I would have missed out so many wonderful experiences.

-‘Don’t ever give in, even when you’ve got nothing to lose and no way to win’
+‘Stick to the dream and don’t ever give in, even when you’ve got nothing to lose and no way to win’